Olga Rubin: Bellator MMA

 Making her professional debut at Bellator 164 on November 10, 2016, she defeated Laurita Cibirite via TKO in the first round.
 Rubin would win her next two bouts on the regional Israeli scene, by first-round TKO against Carmel Ben Shoshan at Desert Combat Challenge 9 and Tetyana Voznuk via unanimous decision at Knockout MMA World Tour 1.

 Returning to Bellator, Rubin defeated Joana Filipa Magalhães at Bellator 188 via TKO in the second round.

 Rubin faced Cindy Dandois on November 15, 2018, at Bellator 209 She won the fight via unanimous decision.

 Rubin was scheduled to face Sinead Kavanagh at Bellator 217 on February 2, 2019, who however pulled out of the bout due to injury.
 Kavanagh was replaced by Iony Razafiarison, whom Rubin defeated by unanimous decision.

 Rubin challenged for the Bellator Women's Featherweight World Championship against reigning champion Julia Budd on July 12, 2019, at Bellator 224.
 She lost the bout in the first round, getting dropped with a body kick and the ground and pounded to a TKO loss.

 The bout against Sinead Kavanagh was rebooked for Bellator 234 on November 15, 2019.
 Rubin lost via TKO in the second round.

 In July 2021, she was released from Bellator.

 Invicta FC

 In her first appearance post release, Rubin moved down to Bantamweight and faced Priscila de Souza on November 6, 2021, at Oktagon Prime 4.
 She won the bout via split decision.

 Olga challenged for the Invicta FC Bantamweight Championship against reigning champion Taneisha Tennant at Invicta FC 48: Tennant vs. Rubin on July 20, 2022.
 She lost the close bout by split decision, with scores of 47–48, 48–47 and 50–45.

 Rubin faced Serena DeJesus on January 18, 2023, at Invicta FC 51.
 At weigh-ins, DeJesus came in at 137.3 pounds, 1.3 pounds over the limit and was fined 25% of her purse which went to Rubin.
 Rubin won the bout via unanimous decision.

+Rubin faced Claire Guthrie at Invicta FC 53 on May 3, 2023, winning the fight by buggy choke in the second round.

+Rubin challenged Talita Bernardo for the Invicta FC Bantamweight Championship at Invicta FC 55 on June 28, 2024.
+She lost the fight via second round rear-naked submission.

+In her next fight, Rubin would face Mayra Cantuária in the main event of Invicta FC 60 on February 7, 2025.
+She would lose the fight via unanimous decision.